 I compared the two colors with a swatch, and the results shocked me.
 In the pan, Naked Lunch looks a bit less pink than the WNW shade.
 But on skin, they were indistinguishable… except for one thing.
 To get the WNW swatch, I had to rub my finger across the pan and then onto my arm twice to get that swatch.
 Conversely, Naked Lunch took six dips into the pan to get that coverage.
 Now, Naked Lunch has never been one of the more impressive Mac shades, in my opinion.
 It goes on unevenly, and I never thought it had as much pigment as other shades.
 It’s definitely less pigmented than the Wet ‘n’ Wild shade.
 For $3, you get a better shade from WNW, plus a couple of lovely other ones.
 (I wore this palette today, after buying it for this experiment – it’s gorgeous for a subtle neutral look.)
 The WNW shade is also creamier – Naked Lunch is rather dry and harder to pack into your brush.

-This is definitely one case where being a snob about makeup brands would definitely cost you – not only the extra $12 in price difference, but in missing out on a fantastic shade just because it’s a drugstore brand.
+This is definitely one case where being a snob about makeup brands would definitely cost you – not only the extra savings, but also because you’d miss out on a fantastic shade just because it’s a drugstore brand.